danielochuba/Metrics-webapp/README.md

 <!-- PROJECT DESCRIPTION -->

-# 🌍 World Countries Information <a name="about-project"></a>
+# Movies Webapp <a name="about-project"></a>

-World Countries Information is a mobile web application based in the [RestCountry API](https://restcountries.com/).
-Users can search for countries and see population stats and more detailed information like capitals, time zones, currencies, languages and more.
+Movies metrics Webapp is a mobile web application based in the [ API](https://api.themoviedb.org.com/).
+Users can view movies info and more detailed information like description, etc.

 ## 🛠 Built With <a name="built-with"></a>